bryce-vandoren/GSU/README.md

 ## Attached Files
 * GSS.csv -- This file contains the data used in the teaching demonstration.
 The data were acquired from the [National Opinion Research Center (NORC) at the University of Chicago](https://gssdataexplorer.norc.org) and are a subset of the General Social Survey.
+* GSS_script.R -- R Code used during the teaching demonstration.
+Please note: You will need to create a working directory in R to use this script.
+To create a new working directory, click File then "New Project".
+You can then open the GSS_script.R file.